YAndrii27/site/README.md

 ```

 ## Before running
-If you just want to see what it looks like you'll be fine to you skip this section.
+If you just want to see what it looks like you'll be fine to just skip this section.
 Otherwise:
 1. Rename .env-example to .env.local:
 ```mv .env-example .env.local```
 2. Open .env.local and set your values after the ``=`` sign.